 Veer right (south) at the juncture of the Danielson Road and Satwiwa Loop trails towards a bench that overlooks Sycamore Canyon.
 This is called the Upper Sycamore Canyon Overlook.

 The short, rocky trail eastbound from there (behind the bench) takes you to another fork, where you can either veer left to the Hidden Valley Overlook trail (part of Rancho Sierra Vista/Satwiwa) or right into the Boney Mountain Wilderness.
-(Note that dogs and bikes are not allowed back here.
+(Note that dogs and bikes are not allowed in the Boney Mountain Wilderness.)

 After a steady descent of about another .4 mile, you'll see another sign.
 Continue towards the left.
 On the right is the Upper Sycamore Canyon Trail, kind of a fun, winding trail at the bottom of the canyon.
 Save that for another day.

 In non-drought years, there is often a creek you may need to walk through as you continue on Danielson Road.
-It has been years since the stream was of any significance and today (2015) there is no water at all.
-But something to be aware of in the future.
+It has been years since the stream was of any significance but it was back in February 2017 after recent rainstorms.
+But it is generally easy to get across.